 FilmCorner's 10 Best, 10 Worst Films of 2013 or, if you will, GregKlymkiw, Toronto-Based Film Critic's Awards INCLUDES runners-up forDrama & Documentary PLUS Individual Craft & Category Accolades PLUScapsule summaries for 10 Best & 10 Worst PLUS The Top 25 Dramas of2013 & the Top 20 Documentaries of 2013

 Stuff I Read

 A brief anatomy of how long it took a bestseller to land on the nightstand - The book in question is The Hunger Games.
 Massive bestseller, right?
 I know what you're thinking.
 Bah, kid's stuff!
 That's what I thought too.
-I was wrong....2 weeks ago
+I was wrong....1 month ago

 The Empire State Building: A Classic in Its Own Right - New York City has played a pivotal role in cinema from its inception nearly a century ago.
 Many actors found their way from Broadway to Hollywood.
 Performe...1 year ago